Umuzi-org/ACN-syllabus/content/projects/data-science-specific/data-wrangling/_index.md

 - Write a function (or functions) to calculate the total score for each subscale as defined in [scoring](scoring.txt).
 The new columns should be named `Conscientiousness`, `Emotional stability`, `Openness to experience`, `Agreeableness`, `Extraversion`.
 In other words, for the **Conscientiousness** total score, all items marked as belonging to that subscale should be summed.

-- The new data frame will look something like this and it should be named `personality_score_totals_df`:
+- The new data frame should be named `personality_score_totals_df` and will look something like this:

 | I am always prepared | I am easily disturbed | I am exacting (demanding) in my work | ... | Conscientiousness | Neuroticism |
 | -------------------- | --------------------- | ------------------------------------ | --- | ----------------- | ------------------- |